Native Americans in film: Revisionist Westerns featuring Native characters

 In The Doe Boy (2001) a Cherokee boy is nicknamed Hunter, after accidentally killing a female deer instead of a buck during his first hunting trip.
 The disappointment of his father and the distance between them is compounded by the physical limitations placed on Hunter to avoid injury.
 Breaking away from his father and overprotective mother, he meets with a girlfriend and falls in love with her, and drawing on the wisdom of his full-blood grandfather, Hunter gradually discovers love and a true sense of his possibilities.
 Later on his father was accidentally shot and killed by hunters.
 Hunter meets with the buck deer and decides not to kill the buck.

 In Buffalo Dreams (2005) Josh Townsend has to move again with his mother and father, astrophysics researcher Dr. Nick Townsend, to a New Mexico small town.
 While working on the copy machine, Josh gets bored and decides to work for the Native American family tribal buffalo reserve, working with Navajo clan elder John Blackhorse's cynical grandson Thomas and his buddy Moon.
 Kyle's cyclist gang invites him for a bike ride which Josh joins their group, and he takes them to a secret waterfall where they spray-paint graffiti in the sacred site and litter the ground, Josh gets into trouble with John, and he apologizes to John's family and challenges his rival Kyle to a mountain bike race.
 During the race the buffalos escape and stampede towards town, and Josh and his friends gather up the buffalos to save their small town from getting stampede.

 The New World (2005) offers a largely fictionalized retelling of the relationship between John Smith and Pocahontas.
 John Smith arrives to the Americas with the Pilgrims and is immediately captured by a Native American tribe.
 The film did offer several myths about Pocahontas, changing her into an adult so the film can be made into a love story.
-In reality, Pocahontas was a child of about ten she met John Smith, and most scholars agree that some of the events in the film ever took place.
+In reality, Pocahontas was a child of about ten she met John Smith, and most scholars agree that some of the events in the film never took place.